Sample Chapter

 ‘No, we didn’t live here then.
 We had a rented place over in the valley.’

 ‘So where did he hide them, then?’
-Vince was already half-way down his glass.
+Vince was already half-

 She leaned closer.
 ‘At Ferguson’s place,’ she whispered.
 ‘Your Grandad worked at his place when Ferguson’s father was alive.’
 They both stopped for another drink.